michael-lazar/rtv/README.rst

    $ rtv
    $ rtv --help

-See the `FAQ`_ for more information on common installation problems
+See the `FAQ`_ to troubleshoot common installation problems

 =====
 Usage